OpenBSD Handbook

 Download and Install WordPress #

-Fetch the latest WordPress release, extract it, place it under the httpd document root within the chroot, and set ownership to www:www.
+Fetch the latest WordPress release, extract it, and place it under the httpd document root inside the chroot.

 # cd /tmp